3mrgnc3/LFIter2/README.md

     attacks.

     I created this tool to automatically extract a list of known
-    interesting files based on a wordlist.
+    interesting files based on a wordlist and be able to bruteforce usernames on an affected system [still to do :P].

        FEATURES:

         1. Support For Multiple Server Types.
         2. Print Remote Files in local Terminal.
-        3. Batch Extract Files Using A Word list.
+        3. Batch Extract Files Using A Wordlist.
-        4. Brute Force Usernames Using A Word list [TO DO!]
+        4. Brute Force Usernames Using A Wordlist.
+[TO DO!]

     I hope others may find this usefull during pentests.
-I have chosen to use subprocess to call curl to perform the get request.
+I have chosen to use subprocess to call curl to perform web requests.
-    I Initially tried to ue python-requests and liburl, but was having major issues getting self signed certs for https & socks proxies working using these.
+    I Initially tried to use python-requests and libcurl, but was having major issues getting self signed certs for https & socks proxies working using these.

-    curl just works :D As long as its installed and working you should be able to run this script.
+    Curl just works :D As long as its installed and working you should be able to run this script.

     Collected Files Are Saved In the ./[host-ip]-files/ Directory